cwentland0/perform/doc/solver/goveqs.rst

 Some details on available gas models for calculating relevant thermodynamic and transport properties are given in :ref:`gasmodels-label`.
 Models for calculating the source term :math:`\dot{\omega}_l` are detailed in :ref:`reacmodels-label`.

-Extensive details on each of these topics are provided in the theory documentation.
+Details on each of these topics are provided in the theory documentation.
+Additionally, those interested in how this theory may be extended to higher dimensions and to more complex gas/reaction models are directed to Matthew Harvazinski's thesis :cite:p:`Harvazinski2012`.
+This details the inner mechanics of **GEMS**, the high-fidelity 3D combusting flow solver which **PERFORM**'s baseline solver is based off of.